-Yes, there was an addition to the purpose of grant.
+Yes, there was an addition to the purpose of grant in October 2015.
 This followed the exchange gain which prompted management to write to AWDF seeking approval to use it on the project.
 The approval secured mandated Better HAG Uganda to include networking.

 Total amount approved: \$40,000

-Amount Received to date: \$20,000
+Amount Received to date: \$40,000

-Date received: January 22nd 2015
+Dates received: January 22 nd 2015 October 7 th 2015

 Project: Start up date: November 2014

 Completion date: October 2016